7 Top Eqvista 409A Valuation Alternatives & Competitors

 2. Kruze Consulting

-Their valuation practice is led by former Big 4 valuation partners and investment bankers, and their reports follow AICPA and USPAP guidance.
+Their valuation practice is led by former Big 4 valuation partners and investment bankers, with reports following AICPA and USPAP guidance.

-Kruze has worked with hundreds of venture-backed companies, so they’re familiar with the cap table structures and reporting standards required for 409A compliance.
+Having worked with hundreds of venture-backed companies, Kruze is well-versed in the cap table structures and reporting standards required for 409A compliance.

 3. Teknos Associates